howardhokyin/md-my-note/Rest-GraphQL.md

 ## Resolver

-- How we response to the graph
+- Resolvers define `how to fetch the data` for each field in your schema.

 ```gql
 const resolvers={